mtalreja16/google-cloud-application-integration/Samples/cymbal-van-rental/README.md

 1. Domain Restricted sharing - Allowed All
 2. Domain restricted contacts - Allowed All

-Make sure you Integration is enabled and ready with all the settings, refer link below https://cloud.google.com/application-integration/docs/setup-integration
+Make sure you Integration is enabled and provisioned with all the settings, refer link below https://cloud.google.com/application-integration/docs/setup-integration

 # Setup Integration